From the Google cache.

 At the Amsterdam sugar exhibition, there is a display, including a sound presentation, on the Berbice slave revolt.

-In the parts of the exhibition on Suriname, the Maroons are briefly mentioned: slaves who ran away from the plantations to found their own villages beyond the slave-owners’ control.
+In the parts of the exhibition on Suriname, the Maroons are mentioned briefly: slaves who ran away from the plantations to found their own villages beyond the slave-owners’ control.

 Surinamese women’s headscarves, commemorating the end of slavery, are also on display.